Table of Contents Hide

 With a boat

 One of the most popular options is to see Niagara Falls by boat!
-You can take a 20 minutes cruise that will take you under the Falls, not only you will see them but you will also feel them because with the water pressure you will surely take a little shower (don’t panic they provide you with a protective poncho).
-I have never tried it, I have had a lot of positive feedback from people around me.
-Depending on the day, you could have an almost empty boat or travel on a full boat (when you see the people getting on the boat from above, all with their red ponchos, they look like little Minions haha!)
+You can take a 20 minutes cruise that will take you under the Falls.
+Not only you will see them but you will also feel them.
+Because with the water pressure you will surely take a little shower.
+Don’t panic they provide you with a protective poncho.
+I have never tried it.
+But I have had a lot of positive feedback from people around me.
+Depending on the day, you could have an almost empty boat or travel on a full boat.
+When you see the people getting on the boat from above, all with their red ponchos, they look like little Minions haha!
 I imagine that it changes a little the experience to be under the Falls rather than above.
 Be careful with your electronic devices, bring something to protect them.